yudaleng/COPD-Early-Prediction/README.md

 If you use this code in your research, please consider citing our work:
 ```
-@article{mei2024deep,
-  title={Deep Learning for Detecting and Early Predicting Chronic Obstructive Pulmonary Disease from Spirogram Time Series: A UK Biobank Study},
+@article{mei2025deep,
+  title={Deep learning for detecting and early predicting chronic obstructive pulmonary disease from spirogram time series},
-  author={Mei, Shuhao and Zhou, Yuxi and Xu, Jiahao and Wan, Yuxuan and Cao, Shan and Zhao, Qinghao and Geng, Shijia and Xie, Junqing and Hong, Shenda},
+  author={Mei, Shuhao and Li, Xin and Zhou, Yuxi and Xu, Jiahao and Zhang, Yong and Wan, Yuxuan and Cao, Shan and Zhao, Qinghao and Geng, Shijia and Xie, Junqing and Chen, Shengyong and Hong, Shenda},
-  journal={arXiv preprint arXiv:2405.03239},
-  year={2024}
+  journal={npj Systems Biology and Applications},
+  volume={11},
+  number={1},
+  pages={18},
+  year={2025},
+  publisher={Nature Publishing Group UK London}
  }
 ```

 ## Installation